Occupational Therapy vs. Physical Therapy: Choosing the Field That's Best for You

 Physical Therapy vs. Occupational Therapy: The Main Differences

-Woman kneeling beside a smiling child who is suspended horizontally in the air by straps on the legs and shouldersPeople who work in physical and occupational therapy share the same central goal: to improve their patients' lives.
+Physical therapist assisting young girl with disability during rehabilitation exercise on mat in colorful therapy room with equipmentPeople who work in physical and occupational therapy share the same central goal: to improve their patients' lives.
 Regardless of their job title, these dedicated professionals strive to minimize the effects of injuries, illnesses, or other conditions on their patients' daily activities.

 In fact, it's not unusual for a patient to see both a physical therapist (PT) and an occupational therapist (OT) as part of their treatment plan.
 That's because the work performed in these healthcare fields is often complementary.